-If a holder proposes to convert or transfer any shares of LT10 or LT50 common stock, the holder (or the beneficial holder if such shares are held in the Voting Trust) must first provide written notice to us and a copy of such notice to the Trustees (the "Notice").
-The notice period following delivery and receipt of the Notice for each share of LT10 and LT50 common stock shall be 10 months and 50 months, respectively.
-During the applicable notice period, the Trustees will attempt to identify a holder of shares of Class A common stock who is currently an employee of or other service provider to our company or one of our subsidiaries (a "Class A Transferor") interested in exchanging shares of Class A common stock held by the Class A Transferor for the shares of LT10, or LT50 common stock subject to the Notice, on a one-for-one basis (each, an "LT Exchange").
-If a Class A Transferor is identified, the Trustees will provide written notice to the holder of shares of LT10 and/or LT50 common stock who is seeking to convert or transfer the shares of LT common stock specified in the Notice, the Class A Transferor and us, specifying the participants in the LT Exchange, the date on which the applicable notice period expires (the "notice Expiration Date"), and any applicable instructions to facilitate the LT Exchange.
-If the Class A Transferor is not a party to the Voting Trust Agreement, the Class A Transferor must become a party to the Voting Trust Agreement and the shares of LT10 and/or LT50 common stock subject to the LT Exchange will remain in the Voting Trust, and will not convert into shares of Class A common stock.
-The LT Exchange will be deemed effective immediately prior to the close of business on the first business day following the Notice Expiration Date, subject to extension by us of up to five days if necessary to effectuate the Exchange.
-If the Trustees are unable to identify a Class A Transferor to participate in an LT Exchange prior to the Notice Expiration Date, then the shares of LT10 or LT50 common stock subject to the Notice will be converted into shares of Class A common stock on a one-for-one basis immediately following the Notice Expiration Date, as set forth in the amended and restated certificate of incorporation.
+If a holder proposes to convert or transfer any shares of LTA or LTB common stock, except for certain permitted transfers, the holder must first provide written notice to us and a copy of such notice to the Trustees (the "Notice").
+The notice period following delivery and receipt of the Notice for each share of LTA and LTB common stock shall be and , respectively.
+During the applicable notice period, the Trustees shall, pursuant to the terms of the Voting Trust Agreement, attempt to identify a Trust Beneficiary interested in exchanging shares of Class A common stock held by such Trust Beneficiary for the shares of LTA, or LTB common stock subject to the Notice, on a one-for-one basis (each, an "LT Exchange").
+If a Trust Beneficiary interested in participating in an LT Exchange is identified, the shares of LTA or LTB common stock specified in the Notice shall be exchanged for shares of Class A common stock as soon as practicable following the expiration of the applicable notice period, and the shares of LTA or LTB common stock subject to the Notice will remain outstanding and will not convert into shares of Class A common stock.
+If the Trustees are unable to identify a Trust Beneficiary to participate in an LT Exchange prior to the expiration of the applicable notice period, then the shares of LTA or LTB common stock subject to the Notice will convert into shares of Class A common stock on a one-for-one basis immediately following the expiration of the applicable notice period.
 In the event of a sale or transfer, such shares of Class A common stock received in an LT Exchange or conversion will be the subject of such sale or transfer.